Slow dynamics in a quasi-two-dimensional binary complex plasma

 Complex plasmas, composed of a weakly ionized gas and charged microparticles, represent the plasma state of soft matter \cite{Ivlev:Book}.
-Similar to colloidal dispersions, dynamics of individual microparticles in two-dimensional (2D) or quasi-2D complex plasmas can be easily visualized and measured.
-At the same time, complex plasmas have several remarkable features distinguishing them from other soft-matter systems \cite{Fortov:2005,Morfill:2009}.
+They have several remarkable features distinguishing them from other soft-matter systems \cite{Fortov:2005,Morfill:2009}.
 First, since the background gas is dilute, the short-time particle dynamics in strongly coupled complex plasmas is virtually undamped, which provides a direct analogy to regular liquids and solids in terms of the atomistic dynamics.
-Second, most notable, the interparticle interactions generally violate the action-reaction symmetry \cite{Schweigert:1996}: When monodisperse particles form a monolayer, their non-reciprocal interactions may trigger the so-called mode-coupling instability \cite{Ivlev:2000,Zhdanov:2009,Couedel:2010,Ivlev:2014}, accompanied by an exponential growth of the particle kinetic temperature.
-This instability, being a non-equilibrium second-order phase transition \cite{Ivlev:2015b}, has a well-defined threshold.
-Therefore, in the stable regime the effective interparticle interactions are exactly Hamiltonian, i.e., the system is in equilibrium.
-Furthermore, in stable {\it binary} (quasi-2D) complex plasmas the non-reciprocal interactions lead to a {\it dynamical equilibrium} \cite{Ivlev:2015}, where different particle species have distinct kinetic temperatures.
+Second, most notable, the interparticle interactions generally violate the action-reaction symmetry \cite{Schweigert:1996}.
+In stable {\it binary} (quasi-2D) complex plasmas \cite{Ivlev:2017} the non-reciprocal interactions lead to a {\it dynamical equilibrium} \cite{Ivlev:2015}, where different particle species have distinct kinetic temperatures.
 For a special class of interactions with a constant non-reciprocity, the dynamical equilibrium is {\it detailed}.
 This latter remarkable property of quasi-2D complex plasmas allows us to employ standard methods of equilibrium statistical mechanics for their description.